nngabe/qlora_graphrag/README.md

 source setup.sh
 ```

-To download Llama models, you will need to login to huggingface using
+To download Llama models, you need to login to huggingface with your access token:
 ```
 hf auth login --token YOUR_HF_TOKEN_WITH_LLAMA_ACCESS
 ```